kmezhoud/kmezhoud/content/packages/radiant.dose/index.md

 ---
 abstract: " "
-title: radiant.dose:  A radiant extension for Medical and Dosimetry data manager
+title: radiant.dose -  A [radiant](https://github.com/radiant-rstats) extension for Medical and Dosimetry data manager
 summary: radiant.dose is a browser-based interface for Dosimetry data management, analysis and visualization.
 The app is based on Shiny framework.
 author_notes:
 - Equal contribution